-Located along a road near Maruyama-Koen Station, a little way from the center of Sapporo, "Nihon Ryori Toraya" is eye-catching with its mustard-yellow walls.
-This quaint Japanese restaurant is run by Satoshi Maruyama and his wife and has Michelin 1-star.
+Located along a road near Maruyama-Koen Station, a little way from the center of Sapporo, ""Nihon Ryori Toraya"" is eye-catching with its mustard-yellow walls.
+This quaint Japanese restaurant is run by Satoshi Maruyama and his wife and has world gourmet guide award.

 The interior of the restaurant is filled with a sense of warmth from the wooden decor, and the tables, chairs, painting, calligraphy and other furnishings are all the handiwork of skilled artisans.
 Original artworks and tableware have slowly been collected over time to cement Toraya's image as a restaurant, creating a space that is packed with thought and affection.
-On the ground floor, there is a counter with 6 seats plus one private room, while upstairs, there are a further 3 private rooms, 2 of which feature tatami mats.
+The first floor has a counter with six seats and one private room; the second floor has three private rooms with table chairs in a Japanese-style room.
 Toraya not only enjoys the patronage of tourists, both Japanese and from overseas, but many families also come here to celebrate special moments in their children's lives, such as birthdays or the weaning ceremony, which is just one of the reasons why it has remained one of the area's most beloved restaurants for such a long time.
-Chef Maruyama says, "When you're tired and want to be restored by cuisine that features ample vegetables, I'd be delighted if you came to Toraya.
-No matter how much you eat here, your body will feel lighter the next day."
+Chef Maruyama says, ""When you're tired and want to be restored by cuisine that features ample vegetables, I'd be delighted if you came to Toraya.
+No matter how much you eat here, your body will feel lighter the next day.""
 Toraya's approach is to express the bounties of Hokkaido through vegetables, and diners will enjoy the authentic Japanese cuisine and the sense of relaxation offered at the restaurant.

 *The availability of this webpage does not guarantee that the restaurant presented provides services in English, unless otherwise stated.
 Please be aware that English services may also depend on staff availability at the restaurant.